CapgeminiNorway/AgileArchitect/manuscript/7_Tools.md

 git add | add local files to your next commit
 git commit | staging fiels and content for commit

-# GitHub Dekstop
+# GitHub Desktop
 Local client for PC/MAC
-Graphical user interface..
+Graphical user interface..x
 ## Install
 You need a GitHub user account to configure your profile Install GitHub Dekstop for Windows or MAC from https://desktop.github.com/